Confidentiality and Disclosure Guidelines for SIMA Proceedings

-These guidelines outline the Canada Border Services Agency's (CBSA) policies and procedures with respect to the disclosure of confidential information under the Special Import Measures Act (SIMA).
-The guidelines do not supplant the provisions of SIMA.
+These guidelines outline the Canada Border Services Agency's (CBSA) policies and procedures with respect to the submission of information (confidential and non-confidential) to the CBSA, and the disclosure of confidential information under the Special Import Measures Act (SIMA).

 The following forms are referenced throughout these guidelines:

 - Disclosure Undertaking